FredPont/FileNameFormater/Readme.md

 #  File Name Formater
 File Name Formater is a software to rename recursively files and folders.
+CAUTION there is no recovery possible after file/dir names renaming or truncation.
+You use this software at your own risks.

 # Features
 - Rename files